-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL I MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 23 175 3/24 An Act To Reinstate and Increase the Income Tax Deduction for Contributions to Education Savings Plans This bill 1. reinstates the income tax deduction for contributions to Section 529 education savings plans and 2. increases the maximum amount allowed to \$1,000 per designated beneficiary .
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCA L IMPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 23 175 3/24 This bill reinstates the income tax deduction for contributions to Section 529 education savings plans and increases the maximum amount allowed to \$1,000 per designated beneficiary.
+Begins 1/1/21 tax years.
 A deduction up to \$250 was in effect from 2007 to 2015.
-80 88 2/9 2/18 This emergency bill requires: Beginning with sales occurring on or after 6/1/21 33% of sales and use tax revenue collected by the State Tax Assessor from marketplace facilitators, with respect to marketplace-facilitated sales, after required transfers to other funds, be transferred monthly to the ConnectMaine Authority Must be used to further deployment of high- speed Internet and broadband infrastructure to unserved and underserved areas of the State.
+Similar bill LD 71 in 129th Legislature.
+Died on Appropriations Table at end of 129th.
+FAME recommends changing application date to 1/1/22 tax years. minary estimate al impact \$33,000 \$1 million/year 80 88 2/9 2/18 Communications for Family Farms, Businesses and Residences by Strategic Public Investment in High- speed Internet and broadband Infrastructure (Emergency) This emergency bill requires: Beginning with sales occurring on or after 6/1/21 33% of sales and use tax revenue collected by the State Tax Assessor from marketplace facilitators, with respect to marketplace-facilitated sales, after required transfers to other funds, be transferred monthly to the ConnectMaine Authority Must be used to further deployment of high- speed Internet and broadband infrastructure to unserved and underserved areas of the State.
 Takes effect when approved.
 Questions raised at PH: Can Maine expect federal \$\$ to support broadband?
-Is there \$\$ in biennial budget for broadband?
-Is there federal COVID \$\$ for broadband?
-MRS preliminary est transfer \$15 to \$20 r year beginning in FN MRS indicates addit expenses to identify nillion per fiscal ' 22 ional administrative 86 86 2/9 2/18 This bill provides an exemption from the sales and use tax to:1.
-Area agencies on aging, as designated by the DHHS, and OTPA fno (\$25,650) (\$62,700)
+Is there \$\$ in biennial budget for broadband? tabled transfer \$15 to \$2 year beginning in MRS indicates ad estimate of revenue 20 million per fiscal FY 22 Iditional administrative tify "facilitated sales"